 MP for Mid Bedfordshire

-Blake Stephenson is a Conservative MP for Mid Bedfordshire, elected in July 2024.
-He serves on the Environmental Audit Committee (since 2024) and the Public Accounts Committee (since 2025), and has previously sat on finance-related Bills committees in 2025–26.
+Blake Stephenson is the Conservative MP for Mid Bedfordshire, first elected on 4 July 2024.
+He currently sits on the Environmental Audit Committee and the Public Accounts Committee, and has previously served on several finance-related bill committees in Parliament.

-Eight declared financial interests, including gifts, benefits and hospitality from UK sources; miscellaneous entries; employment and earnings; land and property; and visits outside the UK.
+Declares nine financial interests, including gifts, benefits and hospitality from UK sources; miscellaneous interests; visits outside the UK; employment and earnings; ad hoc payments; and land or property holdings.

 Generated 21 February 2026